dasch-swiss/dsp-tools/knora/README.md

 ) -> Dict[str, str]
 ```

-- onto_iri: IRI of the ontology.
+- onto_iri: IRI of the ontology the new resource class should be added to
-- onto_name: Name of the ontology.
+- onto_name: Name of the ontology
-- last_onto_date: Last modification time of ontology.
+- last_onto_date: Timestamp of the ontology's last modification
 - prop_name: Name of the property to be created
-- super_props: List of super-properties, must be at least ```[knora-api:hasValue]```.
-But it is possible to declare a property to
+- super_props: List of super-properties, must be at least `[knora-api:hasValue]`.
+But it is possible to declare a property to be a
-  be a descendant from another property from another ontology or from an external ontology (e.g. foaf:familyName).
-Please note
+  descendant from another property from another ontology or from an external ontology (e.g. `foaf:familyName`).
+Please note that
-  that all the prefixes used have to be declared at the construction of the Knora instance.
+  all used prefixes have to be declared at the construction of the Knora instance.
-- labels: Dict of language dependent labels (```{"en": "English label", "de": "Deutsches Label"```).
+- labels: Dict with the language specific labels, e.g. `{"en": "English label", "de": "German label"}`
-- gui_element: GUI element dependent on object (data type).
-They are a hint for a (generic) graphical user interface (e.g. SALSAH)
-  on how to display the field.
-Available GUI elements are:
+- gui_element: GUI element that should be used.
+Supported GUI elements are:
     - salsah-gui:Colorpicker (attributes: ncolors='integer')
     - salsah-gui:Date
     - salsah-gui:Geometry